Qubi0-0/avoidance-system/README.md

 # UAV Avodiance system based on Potential Fields Method

 This is a ROS (Robot Operating System) project that uses stereovision camera for collision avoidance.
+The project was developed for my thesis project.

 ## Files